 Much of the current 5G device testing has a focus on signaling and raw throughput tests using tools like iPerf.
-For example, Conformance Testing for 5G (3GPP 38.523) does not have any real world data transfer scenarios.
-While 5G signaling test is of much significance, there is also a critical need for real data transfer tests from an end user angle.
+For example, Conformance Testing for 5G (3GPP 38.523) does not have any real-world data transfer scenarios.
+While the 5G signaling test is of much significance, there is also a critical need for real data transfer tests from an end-user angle.
 This allows a real, clear, on-ground understanding of how the device will perform.

 It is possible to minimize this challenge by running multiple long duration soak tests on different setups under different client load and traffic conditions.
 Even a seemingly simple action like adding/removing multiple 5G cells might unearth some issues if done long enough.
 Another example is real time traffic like Skype for Business calls getting dropped during peak business hours when maximum number of employees are using the online resources.

 A two week soak test covering the different usage scenarios in a typical home or small office can help bringing out issues.
 For home use cases, video traffic at different resolutions might be of higher importance whereas for office use cases productivity tools like emails, ftp, Skype for Business calls might carry more weightage.
 VoIP call drops during peak business hours is a common issue reported from multiple real offices, so that is definitely one use case to cover in the soak test.
 5G is still unproven in the real world.
 Any negative experience, even if it is caused by non-3GPP components in the device, may get blamed on 5G.
 So, the stakeholders in the ecosystem will have to leave no stone unturned to ensure that whatever they put in front of the customer is their best.

 How do you test 5G CPE for long duration?